riflosnake/HumanCursor/README.md

 ## HCScripter

-To quickly create an automated system script, you can use `HCScripter`, `SystemCursor` combined with `GUI`, for a faster and easier job.
+To quickly create an automated system script, you can use `HCScripter`, which registers mouse actions from point to point using key commands and creates a script file for you.

-After installing `humancursor` package, open up `terminal/powershell` and just copy paste this command which runs `script_constructor.py` file inside the folder named `HCS_files` inside `humancursor` package:
+After installing `humancursor` package, open up `terminal/powershell` and just copy paste this command which runs `script_constructor.py` file inside the folder named `HCS_files` of `humancursor` package:

 #### Windows
 ```bash